 SECTION 7.
 ARBITRATION

-7.1 Settlement by Arbitration.
-Any matter arising out of or relating to this AGREEMENT, other than claims for personal injury or property damage or hold harmless/indemnification for such claims, shall be settled by arbitration conducted in compliance with the provisions of the California Arbitration Act, commencing with Section 1280 of the California Code of Civil Procedure.
+7.1 Resolution of Disputes and Claims by Arbitration.
+Any matter arising out of or relating to the AGREEMENT, other than claims for personal injury or property damage or hold harmless/indemnification for such claims, shall be resolved by arbitration conducted in compliance with the provisions of the California Arbitration Act, commencing with Section 1280 of the California Code of Civil Procedure.
+Notwithstanding any other provision in the Agreement, neither Party shall commence arbitration regarding a dispute until the Parties have met and attempted to resolve the dispute and, at CONTRACTOR’s election, the dispute has been appealed to the AGENCY Board of Directors.

 7.2 Panel.
 Each arbitration shall be conducted by a panel of three (3) impartial arbitrators.
-Arbitrators shall be required to have a minimum or five (5) years experience solid waste collection services and the recycling industry.
-One arbitrator shall be appointed by CONTRACTOR, one arbitrator shall be appointed by AGENCY, and the third arbitrator, who shall be the chairperson of the panel, shall be appointed by the other two arbitrators.
-If the other two arbitrators are unable to agree upon an appointment, the third arbitrator shall be appointed by the Presiding Judge of the Superior Court in Napa County.
-The chairperson of the arbitration panel shall be an attorney licensed to practice within the courts of the State of California.
-No member of the panel shall be an officer, employee, agent or attorney of CONTRACTOR, or any affiliate of CONTRACTOR or AGENCY.
+Arbitrators shall be required to have a minimum or five (5) years’ experience with solid waste collection services and the recycling industry.
+One arbitrator shall be appointed by CONTRACTOR; one arbitrator shall be appointed by AGENCY; and the third arbitrator, who shall be the chairperson of the panel, shall be appointed by the other two arbitrators.
+If the other two arbitrators are unable to agree upon an appointment, the third arbitrator shall be appointed by the Presiding Judge of the Napa County Superior Court.
+The chairperson of the arbitration panel shall be an attorney licensed to practice before the courts of the State of California.
+No member of the panel shall be an officer, employee, agent or attorney of CONTRACTOR or AGENCY or of any affiliate of CONTRACTOR or AGENCY.

 7.3 Appointments.
 CONTRACTOR and AGENCY shall each appoint its arbitrator and mail notice to the other of its selection not later than fifteen (15) calendar days following filing of a notice of appeal to arbitration or mailing of the initiation of arbitration.
 The third arbitrator shall be appointed not later than thirty (30) calendar days following filing of the notice of appeal to arbitration or mailing of the initiation of arbitration.

 7.4 Meetings.
-The chairperson of the arbitration panel shall select the site of the hearing, retain a stenographic reporter (or recording mechanism authorized at the time of the arbitration to officially record proceedings in the Napa County Courts) to report the hearing, and, in consultation with the other members of the panel and the parties, schedule the hearing.
+The chairperson of the arbitration panel shall select the site of the hearing, retain a stenographic reporter (or recording mechanism authorized at the time of the arbitration to officially record proceedings in the Napa County Courts) to report the hearing, and, in consultation with the other members of the panel and the Parties, schedule the hearing.
 The hearing shall be scheduled to commence no later than seventy-five (75) calendar days following filing of the notice of appeal to arbitration or mailing of the initiation of arbitration.
-The chairperson of the panel shall mail written notice of the time, date and place of the hearing to the other two arbitrators, AGENCY and CONTRACTOR not later than twenty (20) calendar days in advance of the hearing.
+The chairperson of the panel shall mail written notice of the time, date and place of the hearing to the other two arbitrators, AGENCY and CONTRACTOR not later than thirty (30) calendar days in advance of the hearing.

-7.5 Non-Chairperson Compensation and Expenses The compensation and expenses of the arbitrator appointed by CONTRACTOR shall be borne and paid solely by CONTRACTOR.
-The compensation and expenses of the arbitrator appointed by AGENCY shall be borne and paid solely by AGENCY.
-CONTRACTOR and AGENCY shall each bear and solely pay its own costs and attorney's fees, expert and other witness fees and other expenses incurred in the preparing and prosecuting their respective cases.
-In proceedings where the record of a public hearing of AGENCY Board of Directors is to constitute by the arbitration panel, the costs of transcribing, typing and copying the record shall be borne and paid equally by CONTRACTOR and AGENCY.
+7.5 Non-Chairperson Compensation and Expenses.
+Subject to the last sentence in Section 7.8 below: the compensation and expenses of the arbitrator appointed by CONTRACTOR shall be borne and paid solely by CONTRACTOR; the compensation and expenses of the arbitrator appointed by AGENCY shall be borne and paid solely by AGENCY, CONTRACTOR and AGENCY shall each bear and solely pay its own costs and attorney's fees, expert and other witness fees and other expenses incurred in the preparing and prosecuting their respective cases; and in proceedings where the record of a public hearing of the AGENCY Board of Directors exists and is requested by the arbitration panel, the costs of transcribing, typing and copying the record shall be borne and paid equally by CONTRACTOR and AGENCY.